Jokic scores 31, Nuggets beat Rockets 136-122 | New Country 923

+DENVER (AP) — Denver couldn’t stop James Harden’s scoring streak, but the Nuggets were able to end three years of frustration against the Houston Rockets.

-DENVER (AP) — Nikola Jokic had 31 points, 13 rebounds and nine assists, Malik Beasley had a career-high 35 points and the Denver Nuggets beat the Houston Rockets 136-122 on Friday night.
+Nikola Jokic had 31 points, 13 rebounds and nine assists, Malik Beasley had a career-high 35 points and the Nuggets beat Houston 136-122 on Friday night to snap a nine-game losing streak against the Rockets.

-Houston’s James Harden scored 30 points to extend his streak to 25 games of scoring 30 or more points.
-He needed a late 3-pointer to keep the streak alive, and it came well after the game was in hand for Denver.
+Harden scored 30 points to extend his streak to 25 games of scoring 30 or more points.
+He needed a late 3-pointer to keep it going, and it came well after the game was in hand for Denver.

-The Nuggets couldn’t stop Harden, but they ended a nine-game losing streak against Houston.
+“He’s a great player, obviously one of the best scorers in the league, so to hold him to 30 after the way he’s playing, and we get the win, I’m not too disappointed,” Torrey Craig said.

+Denver has won seven of its last eight overall and heads on a four-game trip at 36-15, the best start in the team’s NBA history.

 Harden’s streak started with a 50-point night against the Los Angeles Lakers on Dec.
 13, and nearly ended on a tough shooting night for the reigning league MVP.
 He hit five of his first six shots and scored 15 points in the first quarter but then went cold.
 He missed 10 of his next 11 shots and also missed four free throws.

+“I was trying real hard to stop him from getting 30,” said Craig, who had a career-high 22 points.

-Torrey Craig had a career-high 22 points for the Rockets, who scored 43 points in the first quarter.
-The Nuggets responded in the second with a 48-point outburst.
-They had 35 of those in the final 7:31 when they transformed a five-point deficit into an 83-71 lead at halftime.
+The Rockets scored 43 points in the first quarter and the Nuggets responded in the second with a 48-point outburst.
+They had 35 of those in the final 7:31, when they transformed a five-point deficit into an 83-71 lead at halftime.

-Denver led by 20 in the third quarter, but the Rockets got within nine twice before the Nuggets pulled away.
+Denver led by 20 in the third quarter, but the Rockets got within 11 late before the Nuggets pulled away.

 TIP-INS